-High coefficients of friction increase cutting heat, resulting in shortened or even failed coating life, while lower coefficients of friction can greatly extend tool life.
+High coefficients of friction generate increased cutting heat, shortening or compromising the coating life, whereas lower coefficients of friction significantly extend tool life.

-Coated tools with better surface lubrication can also be machined at higher cutting speeds than uncoated tools, further avoiding high-temperature welding to the workpiece material.
+A fine, smooth, or regularly textured coated surface reduces cutting heat as it allows chips to slide quickly away from the front face of the cutter, thereby decreasing heat generation.
+Coated tools with improved surface lubrication can also be machined at higher cutting speeds compared to uncoated tools, further preventing high-temperature welding to the workpiece material.

 - Adhesion resistance

-The anti-sticking property of the coating can prevent or reduce the chemical reaction between the tool and the material to be processed, and prevent the workpiece material from being deposited on the tool.
+The anti-adhesion property of the coating prevents or reduces the chemical reaction between the tool and the material being processed and prevents the deposition of workpiece material on the tool.

-The coating with good anti-sticking property can play a good role even in the processing occasions where the performance of the coolant is poor or the concentration is insufficient.
+The coating with good anti-adhesion properties can be effective even in situations where the performance of the coolant is poor or the concentration is insufficient.